You expect lots of questions to come your way during the interview but are you prepared for your interview to be a two-way street?

-Not having any questions makes you look unprepared and uninterested, so make sure you research the company and take a note of topics you can ask about.
-Your best bet is to prepare at least four questions in case some are answered during the interview or you forget any.
+Not having any questions makes you look unprepared and uninterested, so make sure you research the company and make notes of topics you can ask about.
+Your best bet is to prepare at least five questions in case some are answered during the interview or you forget any.

-Here are a few suggestions what to ask when it’s your turn to call the shots.
+Here are a few suggestions about what to ask when it’s your turn to call the shots.

 Have I answered all your questions? – This gives you a good chance to clarify any questions or doubts the interviewer still has.
 You can also expand on answers you may have given during the interview and it will give you a good idea of how you’re doing so far.